uwetom/Principles-of-3D-Maya-tutorials/worksheet_1_ interface_and_modeling.md

 ![outliner panel](images/worksheet_1/outliner.PNG)

-You can show and hide it by using the button of the left panel
+You can show and hide it by using the button in the left panel

 - **Click** the **outliner button** to try this out.